Saiansh19/Saiansh19/README.md

 ### 🧐 More About Me
 - 👋🏻 Hi, I’m Saiansh
-- 👀 I take interest in learning Cybersecurity.
+- 👀 I'm pursuing BCA in Cybersecurity.
-- 🌱 I’m currently learning Java and C programming languages.
+- 🌱 Currently learning Java and C programming languages.
 - 📖 I have basic knowledge of Python and have also learnt basic DBMS software commands.

 ---